practice-golang/9minutes/README.md

 ## Heroku

-* Append following variables to environment setting in dyno
+* Append following variables to environment setting of dyno
+* Oracle wallet is not supported
 ```
 PORT
 DATABASE_TYPE